 PARKS, OPEN SPACE AND CULTURAL RESOURCES

+As Virginia’s population grows and diversifies, and as residential and other development expand into previously undeveloped areas, there is increasing need to conserve open-space lands for scenic beauty, wildlife habitat, agricultural and forestry production, and outdoor recreation.

+VML supports state funding at no less than $20 million annually, as required by state law, for the Virginia Land Conservation Fund for local land preservation .
+VML also supports sufficient funding for the Virginia Farmland Preservation Fund and other such programs for matching grants to localities for qualifying purchase of development rights (PDR) programs.

 VML supports the renewal of federal funding for parks, historical structure preservation and recreational opportunities.
 The federal Land and Water Conservation Fund (LWCF) program provides matching grants to States and local governments for the acquisition and development of public outdoor recreation areas and facilities.
 VML encourages state officials to work with local officials in combining matching dollars for LWCF grants for local and regional facilities.
-VML also supports additional state funding for local land preservation through Virginia Land Conservation Foundation (VLCF) grants and matching grants to localities for qualifying purchase of development rights (PDR) programs

 NOISE CONTROL